-TechNet views the internet as a vital tool for consumers’ access to information and empowerment.
-With the rapid evolution of technologies, rising consumer demand for data, and the dawn of the Internet of Things (IoT), TechNet believes that telecommunications policy and regulation should promote greater broadband connectivity.
+TechNet views the internet as a vital tool for people’s access to information and empowerment.
+With the rapid evolution of technologies, rising consumer demand for data, and the rapid growth of the Internet of Things (IoT), TechNet believes that policymakers should promote greater broadband connectivity.
 Broadband includes several high-speed transmission technologies such as cable, fiber, and fifth-generation communications technology or 5G, and is used below to refer to all of them in a technology neutral manner.
 Policymakers should also support increased investment in broadband build out, and continued private investment in broadband networks and cloud services.
 The urgent need to address this has become clearer during the COVID-19 pandemic.
 TechNet supports:

-- Responsible efforts to clear more federal spectrum for commercial use, especially in the mid-band that will be critical for powering next generation networks.
+· Responsible efforts to clear more federal spectrum for commercial use, especially in the mid-band that will be critical for powering next generation networks.

-- Technology-neutral policies that reduce burdens on broadband providers and ease restrictions on rights of way, cell tower siting and permitting so that broadband buildout can expand rapidly.
+· Technology-neutral policies that reduce burdens on communications service providers and ease restrictions on rights of way, cell tower siting, and permitting so that broadband buildout can expand rapidly.

 · Policies that promote broadband adoption and digital literacy.